Demonstrators in and around Paris built barricades, blocked schools and roads and pelted police with garbage / © AFP

 "We will get there," he said during a handover ceremony.

-Lecornu is the seventh prime minister since Macron took office in 2017 -- and the third within the space of the year.
+Lecornu -- the seventh prime minister since Macron took office in 2017 -- and the third inside a year -- faces the urgent challenge of giving France a budget for 2026 without suffering the same fate as Bayrou, who lasted just nine months before being ousted in a no-confidence vote.

 Since Macron dissolved parliament last year, successive governments have lacked a majority in the National Assembly, putting them in constant danger of being voted out.